collinhover/kaiopua/README.md

 *"Creative professionals learn innovative thinking through training that is very different from traditional academic classrooms because innovative thinking means more than just knowing the right answers on a test.
 It also means having real-world skills, high standards and professional values, and a particular way of thinking about problems and justifying solutions."*

 Kaiopua is a science fiction builder / puzzle game, in which the player assumes the role of a simple boy named Kai.
 Kai is stranded on a moon sized worm-like creature named Opua, who is broken and needs help to restore power to his life systems.
-The game will be accessible and playable via website, and will not require any third party plug-ins or software beyond the web browser of player’s choice.
+The game will be accessible and playable via website, and will not require any third party plug-ins or software beyond the web browser of player's choice.

 ## Contributors